Q feverQuery fever

 Humans usually get Q fever by breathing in contaminated droplets released into the air by infected animals.
 Drinking raw milk has also caused infection in rare cases.
 People at highest risk for this infection are:

 - Laboratory workers who work with Coxiella burnetii

 - Sheep and dairy workers

-People at highest risk include those with heart valve problems or weakened immune systems.
+You are at highest risk if you have heart valve problems or a weakened immune systems.
 Q fever during pregnancy can lead to:

 It usually takes about 20 days after exposure to the bacteria for symptoms to occur.
 Most cases are mild, yet some severe cases have been reported.

-Common symptoms of acute Q fever may include:
+Common symptoms of early-stage (acute) Q fever may include: